riotcku/learntocode/README.md

+# An Update, 2 years later.

+It had its ups and downs, but I'm massively proud to say our little group coding class pushed two students to get a gig as a software engineer.
+Nothing has made me happier since Covid.
+Congratulations to Ronalyssa and Carter.

 # Learn to code from home - sponsored by corona-chan

 Welcome to my coding class.
 This repository will contain our class materials such as lessons, homework, projects, etc.